sethmerck/Customer_Brand_Sentiment/README.md

 # Customer_Brand_Sentiment
-Sentiment analysis of comments on e-commerce company website (website lacks rating system).
+Sentiment analysis of comments on e-commerce company website.
 Discover which products and brands ranked poorly in order to inform buying decisions.

 ## How It's Made: